-Visitors are awestruck upon seeing the haunting beauty of our aurora borealis (northern lights).
-Blue, green and white in colour, they swirl and dance in the still northern sky with performances that can be seen on clear nights.
+You can see the aurora borealis (northern lights) all year round when they make an appearance in the northern night sky.
+Blue, green and white in colour, they enchant visitors on clear nights in a performance worth waking up for.
 According to legend, the northern lights will dance their way down to earth if you whistle at them.
 Why not give it a try?